 You must have a responsible adult to collect you from Sundew Day Surgery, and stay with you for 24 hours.
 It’s important that your carer remains contactable at all times during your surgery.
 We will call them approximately 30 minutes before you’re discharged.
 Depending on your individual needs, your carer may be asked to remain in the hospital for the duration of your admission.
 We also have a dedicated paediatric recovery area.

 We’ll give you and your carer your detailed discharge instructions.
 Please follow these to ensure the best outcome from your procedure.
 Your doctor or anaesthetist will advise you on any post-operative medications required.

 If you are staying with us overnight, once you have recovered from the anaesthetic, we will make you comfortable in one of our private patient rooms.

 You can have visitors between 10am and 8pm, but we do suggest you keep visits to a minimum so you can rest.
 If you have special needs and require a carer to stay with you, or would like your infant to stay with you, please discuss this with us before admission.

 As an inpatient, you will also enjoy:

-- A choice of delicious meals, which can be tailored to your special dietary requirements
+- A healthy meal, which can be tailored to your special dietary requirements

 - Free WiFi